PragnyaKalvakol/GDP-I-GROUP-4/README.md

 ##### Architecture of LOOW
 <img width="375" alt="Architecture of LOOW" src= "https://user-images.githubusercontent.com/98135573/194678006-d11dbf36-6dd1-4855-8141-1c6a484921ad.png">

-####  Tab bars in Android application
-<p>A tab bar appears at the bottom of the application screen and allows you to quickly move from one section to another in the application.
-This is the most popular navigation structure for mobile applications.
-It usually contains between 4 and 5 tabs.</p>

-#### App bars in Android Application
-<p>When using fragments, the app bar can be implemented as an ActionBar that is owned by the host activity or a toolbar within your fragment's layout.
-Ownership of the app bar varies depending on the needs of your app.</p>

-#### Register
-<p>It is the page which allows the user to type in the details like name,password,emailid,contact details and location details.
-Our basic register page has fields like name, email, password, confirm password, phone and location</p>

-#### Plugins
-<p>UI Plugins provide a way to include Javascript and CSS files in various parts of the Rundeck GUI's HTML pages.</p>
-<p>UI Plugin Page Configurations consist of:

-pages: A list of applicable Page paths.
-This can be a single path string, a list of paths, or a * which will match all paths. <br>
-scripts: A single file or list of files.
-These are relative to the resources directory in your zip file.<br>
-styles: A single file, or a list of files.
-Thes are relative to the resources directory in your zip file.<br>
-requires: A single or list of other UI plugin provider IDs.</p>
-<p>Best plugins in android studio are ADB Idea, Key Promoter X, Android Input, Wrap-up and CodeGlance.</p>

-Plugins Installation:
-- Launch Android Studio application
-- Choose Project Settings
-- Choose Plugin from disk, if on disk then choose that location of *.jar
-- Click on Apply and OK.
-- Then Android studio will ask for Restart.

 #### Project Documentation
 <p>Here we are using LaTeX for our documentation.It is a tool for typesetting professional-looking documents.</p>